Commonwealth webinar prepares stakeholders for pivotal INC-5 Plastics Treaty negotiations

 The legal dimensions of the treaty were explored in depth by Andrés Del Castillo of the Center for International Environmental Law (CIEL):

 “We must adopt a lifecycle approach that tackles plastic pollution at every stage—from production and consumption to waste management and disposal.
 This treaty has the potential to not only protect our marine ecosystems but also transform how we view plastics within our economies.
-The first step is preventing exponential plastic production growth.
-That’s why the treaty must halt the expansion of production capacity.”
+It is a unique opportunity to craft a legal framework that ensures accountability and long-term sustainability.”

 A collaborative Commonwealth response